Sunday, September 28, 2008

 Non - Fiction

 Will historians 50 years hence mark the 2008 U.S. Presidential election as the beginning of ‘change’?
-These two books written 50 years ago by Eric Hoffer, a self-taught philosopher, have much to say about mass social change as a poor substitute for what is truly needed.
+These two books, written 50 years ago, by Eric Hoffer, a self-taught, workingman-philosopher have much to say about mass social change - as a poor substitute for true change.

-Eric Hoffer became famous in the 1960s when he was interviewed on a major television network.
-From these two books, Hoffer’s aphorisms, along with quotes of famous historical figures riveted the public, already in the midst of mass social change.
-Hoffer's recommendation for what ‘we need’ - individual self-interest, and a balanced individual self - didn't really coincide much with the mass movement of 1960s counterculture.
+In his two books above, Hoffer’s use of aphorisms and quotes of famous historical figures riveted the public - which during the 1960s was strangely - in the midst of mass social change.
+Hoffer's recommendation for what ‘we need’ - individual self-interest leading to a balanced individual self - didn't much coincide with the mass social movement of 1960s counterculture.

-Hoffer’s reminders of spoken truths, many times created in the playful day-to-day affairs of who Hoffer refers to as ‘men of action’, are the most valuable to what ‘we need’.
-The written thoughts, realized in quiet contemplation by ‘men of words’ are poor substitutes to the spoken words by 'men of action'.
-And the use of substitutes is where the danger begins.
+Hoffer reminds us of spoken truths - many times created in the day-to-day affairs of ‘men of action’, are the most valuable for true change to occur in individuals.
+Hoffer tells us that written thoughts, realized in quiet contemplation by ‘men of words’ are poor substitutes to the spoken words by 'men of action'.
+And the use of substitutes (for example, a government solution to every problem) is where the danger begins.

-The quotes and aphorisms abundant in both books are the succinct rhetoric which lead the reader to resonant truths.
+The spoken quotes and aphorisms abundant in both of these books are the succinct rhetoric which lead the reader to resonant truth.
 In the same way the Gospels were essentially collections of the sayings of Jesus, Hoffer penned a famous aphorism: “Jesus was not a Christian, nor was Marx a Marxist.”
-The resonance at putting down either of these two books for a breather is like the resonance at taking a walk in the cool crisp air after a set of one-liners in a crowded Manhattan comedy club.
-Oh how compact and how true - the most vivid lines stay with us for years and the lines resound when we come back to them time and time again.
+The resonance at putting down either of these two books for a breather might be similar to the resonance at taking a walk in the cool crisp air after a set of one-liners in a crowded Manhattan comedy club.
+How pithy and true these quotes resound when we come back to them time and time again.

 Hoffer was arguably a laborer first and an observer second.
-His writing style was to the point, none too highbrow, again like the punch line and the persona of a one-line comic.
-The author. as a self-educated man, is mostly in line with the Quaker ethos of a basic and moral education, seeking knowledge for the common person to apply usefully in the world.
-His example is not of erudite, theoretical knowledge.
-And, he was not afraid of hard physical work and its by-product, sweat.
+His writing style was to the point - none too highbrow - again like the punch line of a one-line comic.
+The author's self-education, might have embodied the Quaker ethos of a basic and moral education, which sought knowledge for the common person to apply usefully in this world.
+His example was not of filling himself with erudite, theoretical knowledge.
+And, he was not afraid of hard physical work and its by-product - sweat.

-Modern Friends mostly occupy erudite careers in academia and law (the careers Friends were first barred from) and vie for the few professional Quaker jobs at the American Friends Service Committee, Quaker Schools, the Democratic Party and various non-profits.
-It is not hard for the observer of Friends Society, or even any group of people, to see the enticement of taking the easy top-down solution to our problems (by electing someone new) – in order to talk about change, but mostly to do nothing, and to stay the same.
-And this is probably why Hoffer entitled his 2nd book, The Ordeal of Change – it is uncomfortable hard work.
+Modern Friends mostly occupy erudite careers in academia and law (the careers Friends were first barred from) and vie for the few professional Quaker jobs at the American Friends Service Committee, Quaker Schools, the Democratic Party and other non-profits.
+It is not hard for the observer of Friends Society, or even any group of people, to see the enticement of taking the easy top-down solution to problem (by electing someone new) – in order to talk about change, but mostly to do nothing, and to stay the same.
+And this is probably why Hoffer entitled his 2nd book, The Ordeal of Change – because change is uncomfortable hard work.

 Regarding the importance of work, Herbert Hoover, the first Quaker elected president of the U.S., on his eighty-second birthday echoed a widespread feeling when he said that a man who retires from work “shrivels up into a nuisance to all mankind.”

-Nuisances, like the raised-a-Quaker, Thomas Paine, are instrumental in achieving revolution, however are not seen by the powerful - the men of action - as worthy of office or status after the 'change' takes effect - in Paine's case, after the creation of the United States.
+Nuisances, like the raised-a-Quaker, Thomas Paine, a man of words, are instrumental in achieving revolution, however are not seen by the powerful men of action - as worthy of office or status after the 'change' takes effect.
+Thomas Paine was not given any office or power after the creation of the United States.

 Hoffer is big on differentiating between those who have the drive and the responsibility to better themselves individually in self-interest and those who don’t.
-Hoffer exalts those who don’t tend to substitute improving themselves with joining mass movements, which (try to) effect systemic change.
+Hoffer says that those who don’t, tend to substitute improving themselves with joining mass movements, which (try to) effect systemic (political) change.

 Mass movements can be religious, as manifest by organized churches, or they can be civil, as in the Bolshevik revolution in Russia.
 The important concept, according to Hoffer, the loss of oneself in a mass movement is dangerous in that like the Bosheviks, who had nothing left of themselves to draw from when another mass movement, such as that of Stalin’s purge, came along and crushed the former.
-One loses oneself in a movement, and in top-down change by focusing not on our own personal problems, but what might be or should be (which never happens) for the whole society in the future.
+One loses oneself in a movement, and in top-down change by focusing not on our own personal development, but what might be or should be (which, by the way, never happens) for the whole society in the future.

-But like aphoristic rhetoric, ‘never’ never happens, (A watched pot never boils) therefore we hold on to hope, and faith that these changes will happen (although they ‘most likely’ will not).
-I’ve used aphoristic rhetoric to emphasize truths in some of my own writing, for example quoting Benjamin Franklin: “Rather go to bed without dinner than to rise in debt.”
+We hold on to hope and try to have faith that these changes will happen (although they ‘most likely’ will not).
+I’ve used aphoristic rhetoric, no matter how stark and painful they might sound, to emphasize truths in some of my own writing, for example quoting Benjamin Franklin: “Rather go to bed without dinner than to rise in debt.”
 Some modern religious folk are big on ‘fasting’ as an important spiritual learning tool.
-Why would this aphorism by such a sage be so off-putting to honest people?
+Why would this aphorism by such a sage be so off-putting to honest Quaker people?
 Bigger and bigger Quaker religious budget appetites when the constituent members can’t, or won’t pay for them unless they pay for them with ‘other people’s money’ means Friends Society is going to bed every night on a full stomach in debt.
 Just imagine the bad dreams.

 Is hard physical work a mediator of wisdom?
-Hoffer makes one of many brilliant observation as to the ‘Protestant work ethic’ during the Reformation on page 26 of 'The Ordeal of Change' -
+Hoffer makes one of many brilliant observations as to the ‘Protestant work ethic’ during the Reformation on page 26 of 'The Ordeal of Change' -

 "…in the Middle Ages people did not show any marked inclination to work more than was necessary to maintain a fairly low standard of living.
 It was only in the sixteenth century that we see emerging a strange addiction to work…."